Women in Georgia (country): Social role of women

 Because Georgian culture is a patriarchal one, women are accorded a chivalric form of respect.
 Women can have the role of both as "breadwinner and housewife".
 Most of the chores at home are done by women.
 There is no "explicit division of labor" according to gender, except in so-called "areas of physical labor" (an example is in the field of mining).
 The statue of Mother of Georgia (Kartlis Deda, or "Mother of Kartli") that stands at a monument in the hills above Tbilisi perhaps best symbolizes such national character: in her left hand she holds a bowl of wine with which she greets her friends and in her right is a sword drawn against her enemies.
 One of the most important and powerful rulers of Georgia was Queen (king of kings) Tamar the Great.
-In more recent history Georgian women have been able to acquire various positions in the military including being among the few professional fighter and helicopter pilots of the country's small airforce and also a small number in the army's special operations forces.
+In more recent history Georgian women have been able to acquire various positions in the military including being among the few professional fighter and helicopter pilots of the country's small air force and also a small number in the army's special operations forces.
 Many women also serve in the field of law enforcement and the government.
-However, no women are allowed to become priests of the Orthodox church or Muslim mullahs.
+However, no women are allowed to become priests of the Orthodox church.
 The so-called "traditional stereotypes of gender-defined social roles" are undergoing changes because of the education being received by new generation of women.
 Clothing norms stipulate that inside churches, head covering and dress or skirt for women are usually required.